SysKitTeam/docs-point/governance-and-automation/automated-workflows/policy-automation.md

 {% hint style="important" %}
 **Please Note!**
-While you are able to create more than 10 rules for policies, **only 10 rules can be active at once**.
+While you can create more than 10 rules for policies, **only 10 rules can be active at once**.
 If you already have 10 rules active, you will not be able to create new rules without disabling one or [contacting Syskit support](https://www.syskit.com/contact-us/).
 {% endhint %}

 ## Priority and Priority Overrides